 Before we trade any instrument in the market, we must decide on what we need to trade.
 What we need is Growth, Value and/or Income (i.e., Yield).
 With a huge universe of tens of thousands of companies whose shares trade daily in the market, many of which may fit into these categories, we must sort the Good Companies from the Bad Companies based on Fundamental and Quantitative analysis.

 Capital market prices and Technical Indicators of Price Trends and Cycles should be unimportant factors in selecting a relatively small group of high Quality companies one must study before trading.

-As market prices fluctuate, at any point in time for each of these Good Companies, there will be Good Stocks (i.e., with Trends and Cycles that are rising) and also Bad Stocks (i.e., with Trends and Cycles that are falling).
+As market prices fluctuate, at any point in time for each of these Good Companies, there will be Good Stocks (i.e., with Trends and Cycles that are rising), and Bad Stocks (i.e., with Trends and Cycles that are falling).
 Each of us has our own research methodologies and trading systems.
 In our case, technical indicator-based algorithms help sort the difference to enable us to buy whatever it is we need to trade whenever the price is low and to sell it when the price is high.
 Your trading system will be different.

 We hope you find value in our publishing the Cara 100 list of what we refer to as Good Companies.